 The H-1B visas are the most regularly used non-immigrant works visas because of how versatile they can be, as long as you can prove that you work in a specialty occupation, your position requires at a minimum a Bachelor’s degree and your employer will be paying you a prevailing wage.
 For example, a nurse could apply for an H-1B visa as long as the position requires a Bachelor’s degree.
 The downside to an H-1B visa is the annual cap.
 There are 65,000 H-1B visas available to individuals with Bachelor’s degrees, and an additional cap of 20,000 H-1B visas for those with Master’s and higher.
 As a result, USCIS receives a surplus of applicants each year and conducts a lottery.
 If you end up being selected as part of an annual cap and changing your status from a TN to an H-1B visa, then that will allow for the smoothest transition to a Green Card.

 L-1 Visas are more specialized, with an L-1A being an intracompany transferee in executive or managerial capacity and an L-1B being an intracompany transferee with specialized knowledge.
 There must be a business nexus between the U.S. company and the company abroad, hence the employee to be transferred must have worked for at least one (1) year for the parent company abroad (in the last three years preceding the application filing) before being transferred to its affiliate/subsidiary in the U.S. An example would be if a Nursing Manager worked for a company that had a location in Canada or Mexico and at least one in the U.S., and they then could change their status or Consular process for an L-1 visa.
-If you would like to learn more about how an L-1 visa can lead to a Green Card please visit our latest blog post.

 Making the Change from TN Visa to Green Card Through Marriage